Variational Monte Carlo with Large Patched Transformers: Discussion

 \section{Discussion}

 We explored the power of transformer (TF) models~\cite{Vaswani2017} in representing ground states of two-dimensional Rydberg atom arrays of different sizes by benchmarking them on quantum Monte Carlo simulations~\cite{Merali2021}.
-A comparison with the recurrent neural network (RNN) wavefunction ansatz~\cite{Hibat-Allah2020, Carrasquilla2021, Dawid2022} shows that TFs reach higher accuracies, especially for larger system sizes, but require longer computational runtimes.
+Our work provides a careful performance comparison of TF models with a recurrent neural network (RNN) wavefunction ansatz~\cite{Hibat-Allah2020, Carrasquilla2021, Dawid2022}, showing that TFs reach higher accuracies, especially for larger system sizes, but require longer computational runtimes.
 We accelerate the network evaluation using patches of atoms as network inputs inspired by the vision transformer~\cite{Dosovitskiy2021} and demonstrate that these models significantly improve computational runtime and reachable accuracies.

 Based on the obtained results, we introduce large, patched transformers (LPTFs), which consist of a patched TF network whose output is used as the initial hidden unit state of a patched RNN.
 This model enables larger input patch sizes which are broken down into smaller patches in the patched RNN, keeping the network output dimension at reasonable size.